List of The 39 Clues characters: Debbie-Anne Pierce

 Pierce's wife.
 He never loved her, still wished he'd ended up with Hope Cahill.
 She is a Starling by birth, and is Sinead's aunt.
 She played a small role in his downfall.
 It was revealed that they divorced, and she received a lot of money.

 Pony

 A digital cowboy.
 Nellie hired him after discovering that they Cahills had been hacked.
 He died at the end of Countdown.

 Introduced in Doublecross

 Nathaniel Hartford

 Nathaniel Hartford (from Cambridge, Massachusetts) was the husband of Grace Cahill.
-He was killed by Vladimir Spasky while in Moscow, since he was looking for revenge from Isabel Kabra for killing his daughter, Hope Cahill.
+He was killed by Vladimir Spasky while in Moscow under the instructions of his own wife after she discovered that Hartford threatened their young daughter Hope when she made an innocent visit to his facility in the Black Forest, where he was secretly performing horrific experiments with radiation, leaving her traumatized.
+When Grace learnt about this, further investigation revealed that he was behind the Chernobyl disaster.
 He is an Ekat.
 In Doublecross, he is revealed to be the Outcast, the series' main antagonist.
 It was also revealed that Grace Cahill assigned Lucian assassin Vladimir Spasky to kill Hartford; however, Spasky let him live.
+In the final book, Hartford unveils his plans to wipe out the entire Cahill lineage with biological-engineered bees that have a sting which is fatal to anyone with genetics specific to those who are descendants of Gideon and Olivia Cahill, including his own allies.
 Hartford was killed in Mission Atomic when his own mutant bees turn on him in "The Hive".
 He does not have a card.